 A doctor may advise an X-ray in 7-10 days to check that it has gone.
 You may need painkillers for a few days if the pain is bad.

 Removing (aspirating) the trapped air is sometimes needed

 This may be needed if there is a larger pneumothorax or if you have other lung or breathing problems.
 As a rule, a pneumothorax that makes you breathless is best removed.
 The common method of removing the air is to insert a very thin tube through the chest with the aid of a needle.
 (Some local anaesthetic is injected into the skin first to make the procedure painless.)
 A large syringe with a three-way tap is attached to the thin tube that is inserted through the chest.
 The syringe sucks out some air and the three-way tap is turned.
 The air in the syringe is then expelled into the atmosphere.
 This is repeated until most of the air of the pneumothorax is removed.

-Sometimes a larger tube is inserted into the chest to remove a large pneumothorax.
+Sometimes a larger chest tube is inserted to remove a large pneumothorax.
 This is more commonly needed for cases of secondary spontaneous pneumothorax when there is underlying lung disease.
 Commonly, the tube is left there for a few days to allow the lung tissue that has torn to heal.

-This is a rare complication.
-It causes shortness of breath that quickly becomes more and more severe.
+This causes shortness of breath that quickly becomes more and more severe.
 This occurs when the tear on the lung acts like a one-way valve.
 In effect, each breath in (inspiration) pumps more air out of the lung; however, the valve action stops air coming back into the lung to equal the air pressure.
 The volume and pressure of the pneumothorax increases.
 This puts pressure on the lungs and heart.
 Emergency treatment is needed to release the trapped air.